chuan-khuna/chuan-khuna/README.md

 NO WORKING experience but try hard to learn to broaden my knowledge.

-currenly have got burnout or depressed (something like that), because of there is no reward for my learning (in Thailand situation).
+currenly have got burnout or depressed (something like that), because of there is no reward/feedback for my learning (in Thailand situation).

 #### 🧀/Interests